qmeeus/balanced-view/README.md

 This tool started as a project for the course Knowledge and the Web of the Master in Artificial Intelligence of KU Leuven.
 It is now part of the DIAMOND (Diversity and Information Media: New Tools for a Multifaceted Public Debate) workgroup in collaboration with the universities of Leuven, Antwerpen and Brussels.

 This tool aims to inform the public and interested parties (including journalists) about how a specific fact or event has been covered in the media.
-It is a quick and easy way of fact checking something.
+It is an attempt to educate online users about fake news and misinformation.
+It is also an easy way to quickly check whether a fact is real or not.

 A paper was published in June 2019 under the name "A Digital Nudge to Counter Confirmation Bias".
 The publication is available [here](https://github.com/qmeeus/balanced-view/blob/master/documents/Digital_Nudge.pdf).